mateus-vicente/100upet-hugo-pages/content/page/screenshots.md

 This event display is rendered using the {{% allpix %}} standard visualization module `VisualizationGeant4` without additional configuration or changes.

-## Electric Field

-{{% allpix %}} provides basic visualization of the electric fields used in the different sensors.
-The plots shown below are produced by the `ElectricFieldReader` module with the appropriate parameter configuration, i.e. `output_plots = true`.

 ## Charge Drift & Diffusion

 The following plots present a visualization of the charge carrier drift as can be produced by the `GenericPropagation` module with its parameter `output_plots = true`.
 Shown is a single particle track crossing the sensor at an angle of 45 degrees.
-Electrons and holes drift to their respective electrodes under the influence of the electric field.
+Electrons and holes drift to their respective electrodes under the influence of a linear electric field.

 {{< figure src="/img/screenshots/eh-drift-3d.png" caption="3D visualization of charge carrier movement" >}}

 The influence of the charge carrier diffusion can be revealed by looking at the projection of the same event along the particle trajectory as shown below.

 {{< figure src="/img/screenshots/eh-pairs-drift.png" caption="Projection along particle trajectory to visualize diffusion" >}}

+## Electric Field

+{{% allpix %}} provides basic visualization of the electric fields used in the different sensors.
+The plot below shows an converted TCAD field generated using the DF-ISE converter tool which constructs regular grid using a barycentric interpolation scheme.
+The plot is produced by the `ElectricFieldReader` module with the appropriate parameter configuration, i.e. `output_plots = true`.

+{{< figure src="/img/screenshots/electric-field-tcad.png" caption="Imported electric field from TCAD" >}}

+Visualization of propagated charges using this electric field is shown below:

+{{< figure src="/img/screenshots/electric-field-propagation.gif" caption="Propagation of charge carriers in the electric field" >}}

 ## Hitmaps